Edinburgh: Other sports

+The New Year Sprint is a 110 metre athletics handicap sprint race that has been run continuously since 1870.

 In American football, the Scottish Claymores played WLAF/NFL Europe games at Murrayfield, including their World Bowl 96 victory.
 From 1995 to 1997, they played all their games there, from 1998 to 2000 they split their home matches between Murrayfield and Glasgow's Hampden Park, then moved to Glasgow full-time, with one final Murrayfield appearance in 2002.
 The city's most successful non-professional team are the Edinburgh Wolves who play at Meadowbank Stadium.
 The Edinburgh Marathon has been held annually in the city since 2003 with more than 16,000 runners taking part on each occasion.
 Its organisers have called it "the fastest marathon in the UK" due to the elevation drop of 40 m.
 The city also organises a half-marathon, as well as 10 km and 5 km races, including a 5 km race on 1 January each year.

 Edinburgh has a speedway team, the Edinburgh Monarchs, which, since the loss of its stadium in the city, has raced at the Lothian Arena in Armadale, West Lothian.
 The Monarchs have won the Premier League championship five times in their history, in 2003 and again in 2008, 2010, 2014 and 2015.
 Edinburgh also has Scotland's first onshore artificial open air surfing pool, located at former Craigpark quarry in Ratho.

+Edinburgh will also host the Grand Départ of the 2027 Tour de France.